AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/proofing/managing-proofs-within-workfront/share-a-proof-in-workfront.md

 When a user adds you to a proof and grants either the Approver role or the Reviewer & Approver role using Automated Workflow, the approval request displays on the Approvals tab in your Home or My Work area.
 You can then view the proof and make an approval decision on the proof directly from Workfront.

-For information about how to make approval decisions from the My Work area, see [Approve work from the Home area](../../../review-and-approve-work/manage-approvals/approving-work.md#approving-work-from-the-home-area) or [Approving work in Adobe Workfront](../../../review-and-approve-work/manage-approvals/approving-work.md#approving-work-from-the-my-work-area) in [Approving work in Adobe Workfront](../../../review-and-approve-work/manage-approvals/approving-work.md).
+For information about how to make approval decisions from the My Work area, see [Approve work from the Home area](../../../review-and-approve-work/manage-approvals/approving-work.md#approving-work-from-the-home-area) or [Approving work](../../../review-and-approve-work/manage-approvals/approving-work.md#approving-work-from-the-my-work-area) in [Approving work](../../../review-and-approve-work/manage-approvals/approving-work.md).